Brandon-Kwakye/DS-2002-Final-Project/README.md

 - **CSV file validation** ensured the local file was saved and accessible.

 # Part 2
-# Project Overview: Data Lakehouse Implementation with Spark Streaming
+# Data Lakehouse Implementation with Spark Streaming

 This solution demonstrates a complete implementation of the **Databricks Lakehouse architecture** (Bronze → Silver → Gold) using Apache Spark.
 It processes **streaming fact data** alongside **batch reference data**, integrating them into a unified analytical pipeline that supports incremental data loading and real-time aggregation.